DeepMicroscopy/AdaptiveRegionSelection/README.md

 python experiments.py
 ```
 ## Conda Environment
 We use Fastai_v1 for implementation.
-We observe some package conflicts while building the conda env,
+We observed some package conflicts while building the conda env,
-you may install as following:
+you may install as the following:
 ```commandline
 conda create -n fastai_v1_38 python=3.8
 source activate fastai_v1_38